cms-ttbarAC/ttbarAC_skim/README.md

 source /cvmfs/cms.cern.ch/crab3/crab.csh
 ```

-To submit crab jobs, the script `runSkim.py` is processed for MC using the `cmsRun` executable.
+To submit crab jobs, the script `runSkim.py` is processed using the `cmsRun` executable.

-There are two options for submitting crab jobs, (1) submit many jobs at once or (2) submit jobs one at a time.
+There are two options for submitting crab jobs, (1) submit many jobs at once or (2) submit jobs manually one at a time.

+### Multiple Submission

-1. Write a text file that contains the datasets you would like to process, see `test/crab_datasets-data.txt` and `test/crab_datasets-mc.txt` as examples (or the files you might want to use).
+Write a text file that contains the datasets you would like to process, see `test/crab_datasets-data.txt` and `test/crab_datasets-mc.txt` as examples (or you can use these files).
-Then, modify line 81 of `test/crab-submit-multiple.py` to reflect the text file you would like to process and run the script:
+Then, execute the script with your datsets text file as a command-line argument:
 ```
-python crab-submit-multiple.py
+python crab-submit-multiple.py <datasets.txt>
 ```
+If no command-line argument is given, a default file will be chosen.
 This script will loop through the different datasets and submit crab jobs for each one.
 _Note: the text file needs to be written such that each sample has a 'nickname' that can be used to create the crab directory.
 The example text files include this structure -- replicate it if you write your own file!_

+### Single Submission
-2. Edit `crab_*.py` with a new dataset name to reflect the sample you are processing, e.g., `crab_SMttbar.py`.
+Edit `crab_*.py` with a new dataset name to reflect the sample you are processing, e.g., `crab_SMttbar.py`.
 Make sure to the output directory is pointed to `/store/group/lpctop/ttbarAC/ttbarAC_skim/`.
 If you are processing data, modify the argument `config.JobType.pyCfgParams = ['isMC=True']` to `config.JobType.pyCfgParams = ['isMC=False']`.
 To submit the CRAB jobs, enter the command: